Ethics in religion: Islamic ethics

 This natural inclination is, according to the Qur'an, subverted by mankind's focus on material success: such focus first presents itself as a need for basic survival or security, but then tends to manifest into a desire to become distinguished among one's peers.
-Ultimately, the focus on materialism, according to the Islamic texts, hampers with the innate reflection as described above, resulting in a state of jahiliyya or "ignorance".
+Ultimately, the focus on materialism, according to the Islamic texts, hampers the innate reflection as described above, resulting in a state of jahiliyya or "ignorance".

 Muslims believe that Muhammad, like other prophets in Islam, was sent by God to remind human beings of their moral responsibility, and challenge those ideas in society which opposed submission to God.
 According to Kelsay, this challenge was directed against five main characteristics of pre-Islamic Arabia: